isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Issue a diagnostic for any use of `reinterpret_cast`.
+* Issue a diagnostic for any use of `reinterpret_cast`.
 To fix: Consider using a `variant` instead.
+* Issue a separate diagnostic for any reinterpret_cast to void*.
+To fix: Remove the cast and allow the implicit type conversion.
+* Issue a separate diagnostic for any reinterpret_cast from void*.
+To fix: Use static_cast instead

 ### <a name="Pro-type-downcast"></a>Type.2: Don't use `static_cast` downcasts.
 Use `dynamic_cast` instead.